gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 Check the CDS Extractor in SE16 and make it is released as C1 (**CDS can be inserted as a dataSource into Analysis for Office**)
 ![alt text](/Roadmap/images/CDS_EX1.png?raw=true)

+> [Tips]
+> As opposed to transaction RSA3 , which is not available to test CDS-based extractors, the report RODPS_REPL_TEST is used to test ODP replication

 # 3. Business Content in Datasphere